-2. The expert witness supports his evidence by the experiments which has been performed by him in absence of opposite party.
+2. The expert witness supports his evidence by the experiments which have been performed by him in the absence of the opposite party.

-Ordinary witness is available to opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity; reputability, honesty, sincerity, trustworthiness, reliability, dependability) (refer section 146)
+The ordinary witness is available to the opposite party for veracity (truthfulness, accuracy, correctness, faithfulness, fidelity; reputability, honesty, sincerity, trustworthiness, reliability, dependability) (refer section 146)

-3. The expert gives the rules and reasons which supports his opinion.
+3. The expert gives the rules and reasons which support his opinion.

-If a medical expert gives opinion on symptoms or after effects of a particular poison then he may also refer the book in support to his opinion, on the basis of which he has opined (suggest, comment, remark, declare.)
+If a medical expert gives an opinion on symptoms or after-effects of a particular poison, then he may also refer the book in support to his opinion, based on which he has opined (suggest, comment, remark, declare).

-The major difference between these two types of witnesses is personal knowledge.
-Expert may use their knowledge or skill to draw conclusions whereas ordinary witness can base their opinion only on what they observed.
+The significant difference between these two types of witnesses is personal knowledge.
+An expert may use their knowledge or skill to draw conclusions, whereas ordinary witness can base their opinion only on what they observed.